squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 If running things as root is not an option then get your sysadmin to install a the needed ulimit command in /etc/inittscript (see man initscript), install a patched kernel where INR_OPEN in include/linux/fs.h is changed to at least the amount you need or have them install a small suid program which sets the limit (see link below).

 More information can be found from Henriks [[http://squid.sourceforge.net/hno/linux-lfd.html|How to get many filedescriptors on Linux 2.2.X and later]] page.

-=== Solaris ===

- >:> This information is outdated, and may no longer be relevant.

-Add the following to your ''/etc/system'' file and reboot to increase your maximum file descriptors per process:

-{{{
-set rlim_fd_max = 4096
-}}}
-Next you should re-run the ''configure'' script in the top directory so that it finds the new value.
-If it does not find the new limit, then you might try editing  ''include/autoconf.h'' and setting ''#define DEFAULT_FD_SETSIZE'' by hand.
-Note that ''include/autoconf.h'' is created from ''autoconf.h.in'' every time you run configure.
-Thus, if you edit it by hand, you might lose your changes later on.

-Jens-S. Voeckler advises that you should NOT change the default soft limit (''rlim_fd_cur'') to anything larger than 256.
-It will break other programs, such as the license manager needed for the SUN workshop compiler.
-Jens-S. also says that it should be safe to raise the limit for the Squid process as high as 16,384 except that there may be problems duruing reconfigure or logrotate if all of the lower 256 filedescriptors are in use at the time or rotate/reconfigure.

 === FreeBSD ===